Tony-gh123/Tony-gh123/README.md

 ## Hi there 👋

 Welcome to my data page!
 Here I share projects, ideas, and journal my way into big data!
-I am passionate about how we can use Statistics and Data to describe our world around us.
+I am passionate about how we can use statistics and data to describe the world around us.
 I am currently working on a couple of Machine Learning projects at the intersection of business and social science.

 Interests: Entrepreneurship, Data Science, Computer Science, Philosophy, Cognitive and Behavioral Science, Social Science, Bioinformatics.